Tom Clancy's Ghost Recon Breakpoint: Operation Motherland

-Operation Motherland features the return of Karen Bowman, Nomad's CIA handler from Tom Clancy's Ghost Recon Wildlands.
-Additionally, a new game mode, "Conquest Mode" is introduced and serves as an alternative to the game's story mode.
-Bowman is deployed by the CIA to Auroa after the collapse of Sentinel Corp and the Wolves has resulted in renewed interest in the island and its technologies by foreign powers.
+Nomad is reunited with his previous CIA handler, Karen Bowman, who is deployed by the CIA to Auroa after the collapse of Sentinel Corp and the Wolves has resulted in renewed interest in the island and its technologies by foreign powers.
 To mitigate the imminent global crisis, Bowman has been directed to ensure the stewardship of Auroa is handed over to The Outcasts, led by Haruhi Ito, in order to ensure that Auroa becomes a sovereign ally of the United States.
 As such, Nomad and the Ghosts are tasked with supporting the Outcasts by eliminating the last remaining pockets of enemy resistance across the island via the new conquest mode.
-To resist the Ghosts, the remnants of Sentinel and the Wolves have subsequently called upon reinforcements in the form of Bodark, a rogue elite Russian Spetsnaz unit from Tom Clancy's Ghost Recon Future Soldier and are equipped with their own enemy archetypes, vehicles, and weaponry such as optical camouflage; a feature that is also unlockable for the Ghosts.
+To resist the Ghosts, the remnants of Sentinel and the Wolves have subsequently called upon reinforcements in the form of Bodark.

-This update included an easter egg for the Tomb Raider franchise's 25th anniversary, wherein Breakpoint players can complete a 'Relics of the Ancients' treasure hunt for Tomb Raider-themed rewards.